AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 7a.
 Launch and Associate Firewall Instance
 --------------------------------------------

 This step launches a VM-Series and associate it with one of the FireNet gateway.
-Note the VM-Series and the FireNet gateway must be in the same AZ.
+Note the VM-Series and the associated FireNet gateway must be in the same AZ.

 Repeat this step to launch a second firewall instance to associate with the second FireNet gateway.
 Or repeat this step to launch more firewall instances to associate with either FireNet gateway.

+It takes about 15 minutes to get the VM-Series up and running.
+After the VM-Series instance is up and running, follow the instructions here to configure an "Allow All" policy for a quick Proof of Concept setup.

 7b.
 Associate an Existing Firewall Instance